peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

     public static PeterO.Numbers.EContext ForPrecision(
         int precision);

-Creates a new precision context using the given maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.
+Creates a new arithmetic context using the given maximum number of digits, an unlimited exponent range, and the HalfUp rounding mode.

 <b>Parameters:</b>